UocDev/FPE.RP/README.md

 We have reputation and popularity. we not recommend use Repository FPE.RP, if you use for bad and others, we will ban you from all services like Discord server, game, developer community, and others.<br>
 [Read License](https://github.com/UocDev/FPE.RP.PROJECT/tree/master?tab=MIT-1-ov-file)
 ### 2 Limited API.
 For safety operational APIs, we limit API in public developers community.
-The behind reason why limit API, we don't have so many APIs for devlord.
+The behind reason why limit API, we don't have so many APIs develord.
 Operational efficiency and cost maintenance is very high and we just use low budget.
+### 3 Source AI.
+If you suggest Pull request with AI generator code, your Pull request will closed with reason "Your Pull request has been ban"
+### 4 Bad words in discussion or/and Pull Requests.
+If they report you bad words, you probably have 2 options, Say "Sorry" or leave from PRs / Contributor.
+### 5
 ## FAQ
 Q: All script in directory Forsaken.config is original from game?